Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the LibSass version 3.6.1;
+   Added support of the LibSass version 3.6.2.
-   2. MSVC runtime was embedded into the LibSass native assemblies for Windows.
-      Now you do not need to install the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    ====================
    POST-INSTALL ACTIONS